voila-dashboards/voila/docs/source/customize.rst

 In order to create your own template, first familiarize yourself with **Jinja**, **HTML**, and **CSS**.
 Each of these is used in creating custom templates.
-For reference, see the TODO: link to nbconvert documentation as well as the
-TODO: link to the default template for a ref.
+For more information, see
+`the nbconvert templates documentation <https://nbconvert.readthedocs.io/en/latest/customizing.html#Custom-Templates>`_.
+For one example, `check out the nbconvert basic HTML template <https://github.com/jupyter/nbconvert/blob/master/nbconvert/templates/html/basic.tpl>`_.

 Once you've created your custom template, you can make register it with Voila by